MoatLab/FEMU/meson/docs/markdown/Reference-tables.md

 | Vala          | VALAC    |           | Use CC_LD.
 Vala transpiles to C             |
 | C#            | CSC      | CSC       | The linker is the compiler                  |

-*The old environment variales are still supported, but are deprecated and will be removed in a future version of meson.*
+*The old environment variales are still supported, but are deprecated and will be removed in a future version of Meson.*

 ## Environment variables per machine

-Since *0.54.0*, Following Autotool and other legacy build systems, environment variables that affect machine-specific settings come in pairs: for every bare environment variable `FOO`, there is a suffixed `FOO_FOR_BUILD`, where `FOO` just affects the host machine configuration, while `FOO_FOR_BUILD` just affects the build machine configuration.
+Since *0.54.0*, Following Autotool and other legacy build systems, environment variables that affect machine-specific settings come in
+pairs: for every bare environment variable `FOO`, there is a suffixed `FOO_FOR_BUILD`, where `FOO` just affects the host machine configuration, while `FOO_FOR_BUILD` just affects the build machine configuration.
 For example:

  - `PKG_CONFIG_PATH_FOR_BUILD` controls the paths pkg-config will search for just `native: true` dependencies (build machine).